 Propagating conifer seeds

-Before filling our Vitopod electric heated propagator with vegetable seeds for next season, we thought we would propagate some tree seeds.
+Our Vitopod electric heated propagator is marvellous for propagating vegetable seeds.
+However, we thought we would try propagating some tree seeds.
 We chose Sequoia Sempervirens (coastal redwood).

-Coastal redwoods are the tallest trees in the world reaching heights of 400 feet (120 metres) with root systems 200 feet (60 metres) long.
-They are a deciduous conifer native to a narrow strip of land which stretches 450 miles along the northern coast of California.
+Coastal redwoods are the tallest trees in the world reaching heights of 400 feet (120 metres).
+Their root systems are enormous too, reaching 200 feet (60 metres) long.
+Sequoia are deciduous conifer native to a narrow strip of land along the northern coast of California.
 The most impressive example of sequoia in the UK is at Cowdray Park, West Sussex.

 Sequoia seeds are difficult to germinate which is one of the reasons for their endangered status.
-The seeds have a germination rate of around 35% (50% of our seeds germinated) and will remain dormant until the conditions are perfect for the seedlings to establish.
+The seeds have a germination rate of around 35% and will remain dormant until the conditions are perfect for the seedlings to establish.
+We don't want to boast, but we germinated 50%!
 They need a period of stratification to break their dormancy, this is done in 2 stages